-Rest during flare-ups.
-When symptoms are at their worst, it often helps to rest the affected areas.
+- Rest during flare-ups: When symptoms are worst, it often helps to rest the affected areas.
 Some people find relief by elevating inflamed joints or limbs, reducing blood flow to the area.

-Hold and cold therapies.
-Many find that they can ease symptoms by taking long, warm baths and using heating pads and ice packs.
+- Hold and cold therapies: Many find they can ease symptoms by taking long, warm baths and using heating pads and ice packs.

-Establish an emotional support system.
-People with chronic pain often experience depression and anxiety.
+- Establish support systems: People with chronic pain often experience depression and anxiety.
 A network of family or friends who understand the condition can help to provide support.

-Many natural and alternative therapies have been shown to improve symptoms of RA and fibromyalgia.
+Many believe that natural and alternative therapies can improve symptoms of RA and fibromyalgia.
 These methods include:

 Severe fibromyalgia and RA can become disabling.
 Many people report a lower quality of life, especially during flare-ups of either condition.